hossamfattah/mlmodule17/README.md

 ![Screenshot](./images/image02.png)

-And this the Compute Receiver operating characteristic (ROC) curve:
+And this is the Compute Receiver operating characteristic (ROC) curve:

 ![Screenshot](./images/image02_2.png)